juanwolf/blog/_posts/2017-01-22-introduction-to-docker.markdown

 Now, we can add a Dockerfile to build  an image for this application.

 We need to choose from which docker image we will base our one.
 We can start from an Ubuntu one, or directly using a python image.
-The last one will be easier, everything will be install by default and we will only need to do a python cli.py and the job is done :).
+The last one will be easier, everything will be installied by default and we will only need to do a python cli.py and the job is done :).

 Let's create the file `Dockerfile` where our cli.py lives with this content: